Cairi-S/Welcome-Foolish-Mortals/README.md

 Reported bugs/glitches included:

 Mobile phones: audio - a lag is sometimes apparent, I believe this is more prominent on Apple devices.
 No one reported that this negatively affected their gameplay experience.
 Initial searches suggest that using a library such as Howler.js may help.
+Please see the 'Bugs' section for full information and solutions.

 Highscore modal: 'x' button not closing the modal.
-Functionality removed due to clear 'Play again' link.
+Functionality removed due to users reporting it felt unnecessary due to clear 'Play again' link.

-Please see the 'Bugs' section for full information and solutions.

 ### Bugs ###